-The ALMA system calibration for a given Scheduling Block is usually done using astronomical sources selected at runtime (exceptions are Long-Baseline and High-Frequency observations where some calibrators are pre-selected and hard-coded into the SBs, or SBs with User-Defined calibration where calibrators are pre-selected and hard-coded into the SBs).
+The ALMA system calibration for a given SB is typically done using astronomical sources selected at run-time.
+Exceptions to this process are long baseline or high frequency observations or SBs with user defined calibrations where calibrators are pre-selected and hard-coded into the SBs.
 To optimally select appropriate calibration sources, selection criteria are implemented in the SSR using the following steps: